flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ### Ambiguous Metric Goals:

 6) *“Balance”*: Researchers are often wishing for a “balance” when they’re evaluating a system.
 This “balance” is then said to be achieved by using metrics such as MCC or macro F1.
-But it’s actually not clear what this balance is, and how these metrics achieve this.
+But it’s often not clear what is understood as a "balance", and how these metrics would accomplish it.

 ## Evaluation Tips